Leopold-V/js-maydev/README.md

 - [ ] notifications
 - [ ] page layout should'nt be scrollable !
 - [x] fix markdown non js code diplay
+- [ ] can mark your own question as resolved (or resolved when you attribute a point).